-To compress high-dimensional visual information into a more compact representation, existing studies typically employ downsampling or pooling techniques prior to tokenization \citep{maaz2023video,jin2024video} and utilize various aggregation modules to reduce the number of visual tokens, thereby managing computational costs \citep{li2023videochat,cheng2024videollama,alayrac2022flamingo}.
-However, there are several limitations.
-First, due to computational constraints, Video-LLMs usually only sample a small fraction of the frames in the video for inference (e.g., sample 8 or 16 frames out of thousands of frames for a video of about 1 minute).
-Despite being more efficient, they inevitably incur information loss, particularly in the fine-grained dynamics of scenes, objects, and interactions.
-The discretized frames fail to provide sufficient information for Video-LLMs to model the long-range dynamics within videos.
-We hypothesize that this limitation is the primary reason why current Video-LLMs can only grasp a general understanding of the video, while their ability to capture finer details remains limited.
-Furthermore, most existing models encode video tokens by processing image patch tokens through a vision encoder, often neglecting the explicit semantics embedded within these visual tokens.
-This oversight can result in semantically entangled representations \citep{xu2024slot}.
-In contrast, text tokens inherently possess clear and well-defined semantics, creating a significant gap that makes it challenging for the LLM to effectively align the ambiguous visual tokens with the semantically precise text tokens.
+To compress high-dimensional visual information into a more compact representation, existing studies commonly employ downsampling or pooling techniques before tokenization \citep{maaz2023video,jin2024video} and integrate various aggregation modules to reduce the number of visual tokens \citep{li2023videochat, cheng2024videollama, alayrac2022flamingo}, thereby mitigating computational costs.
+Several limitations arise.
+First, due to computational constraints, Video-LLMs usually only sample a small fraction of the frames in the video for training and inference (e.g., sample 8 or 16 frames out of thousands of frames for a video of about three minutes).
+Despite being more efficient, they inevitably incur information loss, particularly in the fine-grained dynamics of objects and interactions between scenes.
+The discretized frames also fail to provide sufficient contextual information for Video-LLMs to effectively model long-range temporal dependencies within videos.
+We hypothesize that this limitation is a key factor preventing current video-LLMs from achieving a more detailed understanding of video content, restricting their ability to capture intricate nuances beyond a general overview.
+Furthermore, existing methods encode video tokens by processing image patches through a vision encoder, often overlooking the explicit semantics embedded within these visual tokens.
+This oversight can lead to semantically entangled representations \citep{xu2024slot}.
+In contrast, text tokens inherently carry clear and well-defined semantics, creating a significant disparity that complicates the alignment of ambiguous visual tokens with semantically precise text tokens in the LLM.